pingidentity/pingidentity-devops-getting-started/20-kubernetes/05-multi-k8s-cluster-pingdirectory/README.md

 |      |     | pingdirectory-1.eu-west-1 | pd-1.eu-cluster.ping-devops.com | 8601  | 8701 |
 |      |     | pingdirectory-2.eu-west-1 | pd-2.eu-cluster.ping-devops.com | 8602  | 8702 |

-## Addiontal Kubernetes Resources Required
+## Additional Kubernetes Resources Required
 In addition to the StatefulSet, other resources are required to properly map the LoadBalancers to the Pods.
-The following provides an example to help describe each resource below.
+The following provides a diagram and example to help describe each resource.

 ![K8S Required Resources](docs/images/multi-k8s-cluster-pingdirectory-resources.png)

 ### DNS
-A DNS entry will be required at the LoadBalancer to point a wildcard domain or individual hostnames to the LoadBalancer created by the NGINX Ingress Service/Controller
+A DNS entry will be required at the LoadBalancer to point a wildcard domain or individual hostnames to the LoadBalancer created by the NGINX Ingress Service/Controller.
+In the example of AWS, this might be a simply A record alias for each host, or a wildcard A record for any host in that domain.

 ### NGINX Ingress Service/Controller
 Several Components that map the ports from the external Load Balancer thru the NGINX Service and Controller.